John-Connolly/SwiftQ/README.md

 ```
 This chain represents (5 + 5) x 5 / 5

-Chains are ran in a serial queue.
-If one of the tasks in a chain throws and error, the remaining tasks are canceled.
+Chains are run in a serial queue.
+If one of the tasks in a chain throws an error, the remaining tasks are canceled.
 Note: Chaining a task to the same task instance will result in undefined behavior.

 ####  Advanced Usage
 By default all consumers consume tasks from the same queue.
-You may want to specify which a custom queue for only certain tasks.
-To do this just add to your task
+You may want to specify a custom queue which only certain tasks are routed to.
+To do this just add this to your task

 ```swift
 var queue: String {